Timinator2000/Algorithm_X/08 - your turn/05 - no spoon 2.md

 # A Past Contest

 Did you know [There is No Spoon]( https://www.codingame.com/contests/there-is-no-spoon/leaderboard) was a contest back in April 2015?
 The winner passed all test cases and validators in less than 90 minutes!
 The puzzle is based off the logic puzzle, [Hashiwokakero]( https://en.wikipedia.org/wiki/Hashiwokakero), which translates to “build a bridge”.
 You will find websites that refer to the game as “bridge building”, “bridges” or some other variation.
-Today, it is easy to find websites that will let you work puzzles if you’d like to get a better feel for how the game is played.
+Today, it is easy to find websites that will let you work Hashiwokakero puzzles if you’d like to get a better feel for how the game is played.

 [Bridges from Simon Tatham’s Portable Puzzle Collection]( https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/bridges.html)